dsambrano/portfolio/README.md

 <!-- I can add my pupil one here but in the mean time, adding one from Hao's paper: https://pubmed.ncbi.nlm.nih.gov/37382476/ -->
 <!-- Also I want to redo the cortisol measurements one to highlight the profile instead of the delta -->

-⭐**Executive Summary**📈: Collecting small, noninvasive physiological measures for consumers near the time of viewing ads can yeild strong forecasts for future consumers choices.

 <!-- Small but precisely curated emotional inductions can be more impactful to consumer decisions than large scale manipulations.
 Changing consumer behavior is challenging and costly.
 Here I show how precisely controlling what is show to the consumer can yeild larger changes in consumer behavior with lower costs! -->